K4lameety/k4lameety.github.io/_posts/2025-12-22-university-ctf-2025.md

 Dalam challenge **University CTF 2025: Tinsel Trouble** kategori Forensic ini, kita diberikan file PCAP (capture.pcap) dan 7 pertanyaan.
 Tugas kita adalah membantu Oliver menganalisis jejak digital untuk menemukan siapa dan bagaimana sistem "Snowglobe" disusupi.

-#### Daftar Pertanyaan
+##### Daftar Pertanyaan

-> 1. Versi Cacti apa yang digunakan? (misal: 7.1.0)
+> 1. What is the Cacti version in use? (e.g. 7.1.0)
-> 2. Apa kredensial yang digunakan penyusup? (misal: username:password)
+> 2. What is the set of credentials used to log in to the instance? (e.g., username:password)
-> 3. Tiga file PHP berbahaya terlibat dalam serangan ini.
-Berdasarkan urutan kemunculannya di aliran jaringan.
-Apa saja file tersebut ? (misal: file1.php, file2.php, file3.php)
+> 3. Three malicious PHP files are involved in the attack.
+In order of appearance in the network stream, what are they? (e.g., file1.php,file2.php,file3.php)
-> 4. File apa yang diunduh menggunakan curl selama proses eksploitasi? (misal: filename)
+> 4. What file gets downloaded using curl during exploitation process? (e.g. filename)
-> 5. Apa nama variabel dalam salah satu dari tiga file PHP berbahaya yang menyimpan hasil perintah sistem yang dieksekusi? (misal: $q5ghsA)
+> 5. What is the name of the variable in one of the three malicious PHP files that stores the result of the executed system command? (e.g., $q5ghsA)
-> 6. Apa nama host mesin sistemnya? (misal: server01)
+> 6. What is the system machine hostname? (e.g. server01)
-> 7. Apa kata sandi databse yang digunakan oleh Cacti? (misal: Password123)
+> 7. What is the database password used by Cacti? (e.g. Password123)

-#### 1. Versi Cacti yang Digunakan
+##### 1. Versi Cacti yang Digunakan

 Karena Kita sudah diberi tahu nama aplikasi yang berjalan (Cacti), Saya memulai dengan mencari Packet Detail yang berisi string **Cacti**.
 Saya langsung menemukan packet 357 yang terindikasi berisi string **Cacti**.